shwan4724/SPEM/README.md

+# SPEM

+## What is SPEM stands for?
+- Shwan's
+- Papermc
+- Elastic
+- Manager

+## Feature
-SPEM is program which can use to manage PaperMC.
+- SPEM is the program that can use to manage PaperMC.
-SPEM is build by Shell Script.
+- SPAI installs PaperMC automatically.
+- SPAU updates PaperMC automatically

 SPEM is beta version, so it may be not work on some conditions.
-You should read LICENSE.md